In the Vestd Articles of Association, growth shares are called V shares.

 So long as the shares are issued at a hurdle - typically 10-40% above the current market value - then recipients are only exposed to Capital Gains Tax on the eventual sale of the shares.

 Any dividends they receive, of course, would meet with the standard tax treatment for dividend income at the time.

 There are a few additional issues that should be understood.
 The valuation of a business for HMRC purposes is not an exact science.
-Furthermore, it is not possible to get HMRC to pre-approve a valuation for a company anymore, unless it is specifically for an EMI (government approved) option scheme for employees.
-Our in-house Valuations team can handle these valuations for our customers.
+Furthermore, it is not possible to get HMRC to pre-approve a valuation for a growth share scheme, but our Valuations team will create your hurdle valuation which you can use to issue growth shares.